babsolune/LabsoWip/README.md

 # pbt-builder
 Repository for phpboost's 5.1 modules before they work.

+## NetworkLinks
+Mini module to get a simple list of links with picture thumbnail or font icon thumbnail

 ## Smallads
-To get the categories list in a select, replace both files of the categories controller and rename.
+Module to display smallads with contribution and fine-tuning permissions